 Enforce Signed GET Requests

-From your dashboard, you can enforce signature validation for all GET requests by enabling the option: “Accept only signed requests”
+From your dashboard, you can enforce signature validation for all GET requests by enabling the option: “Accept only signed requests” Once enabled:- Any unsigned GET request will be rejected.

 - This setting does not affect POST or other non-GET requests.